 Instead, motorists will choose other routes or evolve into transit riders.

-Some residents of Tudor City, a quiet east side enclave, have suddenly become worried about
+Some residents of Tudor City, a quiet and well-to-do East Side enclave, have suddenly become worried about

-East 40th St. But east of Third Ave., it's little more than a car alley, with five parking garages
+East 40th Street.
+But east of Third Avenue, it's little more than a car alley, with five parking garages

 (total capacity 1,550 cars) and two parking lots (hundreds more cars).
 Tudor City, with entrances

-on its own semi-private street, presents 40th St. with an enormous brick wall and garage
+on its own semi-private street, presents 40th Street with an enormous brick wall and garage

 Haikalis also noted that "the city's environmental analysis is based on what is thought to be the